Gigamonkey-BSV/SecretShare/README.md

 ### Split

+Generate M messages, N of which can be used to restore the original secret requires entropy provided by the user.

 ```
 ./SecretShare split <secret: string> <num_pieces: uint> <threshold: uint>
 ```

 ### Merge

+From any number of messages >= N, restore the original secret.

 ```
 ./SecretShare merge <threshold: uint> <pieces: string...>